 Pan-Canadian Trust Framework™ Trust Registries as defined in the Trust Framework | Digital ID & Authentication Council of Canada (diacc.ca) is entirely about stakeholders except for the following: “Canadian citizens and consumers, i.e. end users, are the beneficiaries of trust that will be achieved through service standardization and accountability to the PCTF.”
 There is no statement about how eligible humans will be accommodated, only about how they can be excluded if they do not meet the requirements of the stakeholders.
 The impact is that “eligible citizens and consumers” cannot expect that any of their rights or privileges will be in any way protected by the Trust Registries.
 The implication seems to be that either you have a smartphone on which you know how to keep the credentials safe or that any of the stakeholders can exclude you and you have no recourse to their decision.

-Swiss Federal Identifier does require affirmative actions similar to that in the US ADA, but not any extraordinary efforts to include all eligible people regardless of their ability.
+Swiss Federal Identifier does require affirmative actions like that in the US ADA, but not any extraordinary efforts to include all eligible people regardless of their ability.
 It is still better than the existing efforts in the EU or Canada.

 The US (NIST 2022) SP 800-63-4, Digital Identity Guidelines now in draft form “specifically mandates that agencies account for impacts to individuals and communities in addition to impacts to the organization”.
 The draft also mandates that federal agencies “support enterprise risk management efforts and encourage informed, inclusive, and human-centric service delivery. … including challenges to providing services to all people who are eligible for and entitled to them.”
 The last comments were accepted on 2023-04-14 and an update is expected in 1Q 2024 and will adopt the issuer-holder-verifier model used in ISO.
 (NIST 2023) It is likely that the mandate to be inclusive has proven to be harder than was expected.
 The following quote is from that draft: “Equity as defined in Executive Order 13985, Advancing Racial Equity and Support for Underserved Communities Through the Federal Government [EO13985], refers to the consistent and systematic fair, just, and impartial treatment of all individuals, including individuals who belong to underserved communities that have been denied such treatment, such as Black, Latino, and Indigenous and Native American persons, Asian Americans and Pacific Islanders, and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons; persons with disabilities; persons who live in rural areas; and persons otherwise adversely affected by persistent poverty or inequality.”

+These examples of digital public infrastructure (DPI) must address Digital Identifier Inclusion (DII).
+This addresses diversity, equity and inclusion by default and allows the vast digital identifier systems the opportunity to move forward in a way that respects and enables all in our (digital) future.
+This report, hopefully, provides some light to guide the way.

 References